yaroman/GettingAndCleaningData/CodeBook.md

 10.Re-ordering the output data set by "subject" and "activity"

-11. Export the tidy data set into the csv file.
+11. Export the tidy data set into the txt file.

 -----------------------------------------------------------------------
  Output data set review: